 where they remained serving the tripper good food, from 1901 until the 1940’s.

 About Carol Edwards

 Carol Edwards has been a freelance writer for many years.
-As well as writing and publishing five local history books, has had a number of articles published in various magazines as well as two interviews in the local paper.
+As well as writing and publishing seven local history books, has had a number of articles published in various magazines as well as two interviews in the local paper.

 All books are available at Waterstones Southend, The Book Inn Leigh Broadway or direct from:

 28 Exford Avenue

 Westcliff on Sea

 Essex SSO OEF Please add £1.30 postage and packing